Call4Cloud | MMP-C | Autopilot | Device Preparation

 4 .The Results

-After a while, the App is installed and a new icon appears on the desktop.
-I opened the event log and services.msc as an admin user to check out if it was working.
-So clicking on the Restart Service button, stopped and start the Intune Management Extension service as expected!
+After a while, the App is installed, and a new icon appears on the desktop.
+I opened the event log and services.msc as an admin user to check if it was working.
+So, clicking on the Restart Service button stopped and started the Intune Management Extension service as expected!

 Conclusion:

-I guess the puzzle is almost complete now, we have some options to let end-users install apps on their own, install printers on their own and now we can also let end users stop and start some services if needed.
+I guess the puzzle is almost complete now.
+We have some options to let end-users install apps and printers on their own, and now we can also let end users stop and start some services if needed.

 You Need To Stop GIFs - Get the best GIF on GIPHY